bitwarden/help/_articles/miscellaneous/vault-sync.md

 ## What is vault syncing?

-Vault syncing is purely downloading the latest content from your Bitwarden vault onto your device for access.
+Vault syncing is purely downloading the latest content from your Bitwarden vault onto your device for access. '

 In some cases, this happens automatically.
-On iOS and Android apps, Bitwarden leverages push notifications to kick-off a vault synchronization.
+On iOS and Android apps, Bitwarden leverages push notifications to kick-off a **personal** vault synchronization.

-In some cases, this isn’t available, for instance, Organization (shared) vault items must be synchronized manually.
+**Organization Vaults** synchronize to devices every 30 minutes, or upon manual sync.

 ## When does my vault sync?

-Bitwarden mobile apps for iOS and Android will automatically sync when new changes are made to the vault.
-These changes can come from other devices adding or editing items, or by making those edits directly in the web vault.

 ### Mobile APPS

 The Bitwarden mobile apps sync **personal** vaults automatically.
-Organization vaults are synchronized on-demand by navigating to:
+Organization vaults are synchronized once every 30 minutes, or on-demand by navigating to:
 **Settings > Sync > Sync Vault now**

 {%note%}Self-hosted users can enable Push notifications powered by the Bitwarden cloud.{%endnote%}